+The healthiest tea for you is the one you'll want to drink every day.
 By that definition, if you live in the West, the tea that's the healthiest for you is probably black tea.
-Over ninety percent of all tea sold in the West is black tea (or red tea, as it is known in the East).
-Like green tea, oolong tea and white tea, black tea is made from leaves of the Camellia sinensis plant, so it shares many tea health benefits with other tea types.
+Over 90 percent of all tea sold in the West is black tea (or red tea, as it is known in the East).

 However, black tea is unique, and it is known to be especially beneficial for certain health purposes.

-Below, you'll find all of the major health benefits of black tea, including its nutritional value, it anti-cancer benefits, its digestive benefits, its effects on skin and hair health, and much more.
-So grab a cup of tea (preferably organic tea) and read on!
+The major health benefits of black tea include its nutritional value, anti-cancer benefits, digestive benefits, beneficial effects on skin and hair health, and much more.
+Grab a cup of tea (preferably organic tea) and learn more.